top of page

 At ECOSHIFT, we are committed to championing smallholder farmers and promoting sustainable livelihoods.
 By embracing transparency, sustainability, and ethical production, we unlock new avenues for growth, resilience, and prosperity where every cacao bean tells a story.

-Learn more about ECOSHIFT and join us on this journey toward sustainable livelihoods for smallholder cacao farmers in Thailand.
+Learn more about ECOSHIFT and join us on this journey toward sustainable livelihoods for smallholder cacao farmers in Thailand, Congo, and Ghana.
 Together, we can make a difference that transcends borders and transforms lives.

 For more information, contact Linda Chevrier at info@ecoshift.io